kevin-chengchihlee/portfolio/index.md

 Jenkins|VectorCAST|MISRA C<br>
   Development of the Embedded SW of an EV Traction Inverter, including CPU load analysis and optimization.
 During this project, the automated verification pipeline was also established for saving ~85% labor per SW release.

-- ## p5v04a Camera Image Shot with Raspberry Pi 5:
+- ## p5v04a Camera Img Shot with RaspberryPi 5:
 Python|Raspberry Pi 5|Camera|<br>
   [🗂️Repository](https://github.com/kevin-chengchihlee/p5v04a_camera_easyshot)<br>
   [⚙️Check for more detail](proj_camera_p5v04a.md)<br>